Assisted Living

 Key Takeaways

-2. Long-term care expenses can be deducted, as long as the senior resident meets the IRS’s definition of chronically ill.
+2. Long-term care expenses are also deductible as long as the person meets the IRS’ definition of chronically ill.

-4. You can claim your parent’s eligible care costs if you pay for at least half of their support.
+4. You can claim your loved one’s eligible care costs as tax-deductible expenses if you pay for at least half of their support.

 How assisted living falls under the IRS’ medical deduction